 - 110. In seeking to address such experiences and issues with both truth and love (Eph 4:15), Council delegates may need to distinguish which matters touch on the universal doctrine and discipline of the Church and are therefore beyond the competence of a Plenary Council or individual dioceses to determine.
 Some matters are a settled part of the Church's magisterium.
 Others would require a change of universal law or practice.
 Other matters again might be referred to the Holy See as recommendations, or for determination. - 111.
 Other questions arise.
 Has the Church effectively communicated the meaning and value of its teachings and traditions?
-Have some Church teachings or discipline been applied in ways that unnecessarily alienate people or obscure the truth of these teachings?
-What steps can the Plenary Council propose to strengthen the quality and effectiveness of the Church's proclamation and faith formation for all people?
+Have some Church teachings or discipline been applied in ways that Council propose to strengthen the quality and effectiveness of the Church's proclamation and faith formation for all people?
 While topics of doctrinal and moral teaching will emerge and are important, the primary focus of the Plenary Council is the effectiveness of the Church's pastoral response in its mission of proclaiming and living the Gospel in Australia today.